citp/privacy-policy-historical/l/le/len/lendacademy.com.md

 Our postal address is 700 Colorado Blvd #214 Denver CO 80206.

-We can be contacted via e-mail by filling out the [contact form at the Social Lending Network](http://www.sociallending.net/contact/).
+We can be contacted via e-mail by filling out the [contact form at the Lend Academy](http://www.lendacademy.com/contact/).

 **What information do we collect?**